 You certainly can book an Uber using your app from the airport.
-The challenge arises not in the booking process but in the pick-up location.
+The challenge arises not in the booking process but the pick-up location.

 There have been claims that you cannot book Uber from San Jose International Airport directly.

-In order to get an Uber from the San Jose airport, you have to place the pick-up location somewhere near the arrival area.
+To get an Uber from the San Jose airport, you have to place the pick-up location somewhere near the arrival area.

-I have heard about nearby restaurants where you can pin the location there and just walk a few meters to meet with your Uber driver.
+I have heard about nearby restaurants where you can pin the location and just walk a few meters to meet with your Uber driver.